Average Cost of Homeowners Insurance in Virginia (2025)

 Average Cost of Home Insurance in Virginia by Construction and Roof Type

-Roofing type influences homeowners insurance premiums to a degree, reflecting the material's resilience.
-In Virginia, homes with tile roofs, known for durability, may see lower average premiums, while those with shake-treated roofs could face higher costs.
+Roofing type influences homeowners insurance premiums, reflecting the material's resilience.
+In Virginia, homes with tile roofs, known for durability, may see lower average premiums, while those with shake-treated roofs could pay higher costs.

-Construction materials also affect insurance rates, with more robust materials potentially leading to savings.
-Superior construction methods, offering greater resistance to perils, typically result in more favorable insurance premiums compared with standard frame construction in Virginia.
+Construction materials affect insurance rates, with more robust materials leading to savings.
+Superior construction methods, offering greater resistance to perils, result in more favorable insurance premiums compared with standard frame construction in Virginia.

-Use the drop-downs in the table below to see how premiums change based on your home's materials.
+The drop-downs in the table show how premiums change based on your home's materials:

 Average Annual Home Insurance in Virginia by Construction and Roofing Type